 How much does it cost?

 Electric cars, in general, are expensive.
 You will need the whole car and this is more expensive than a normal car, because of the battery.
-You must also pay to charge your car and this will be 100 euro a year.
+You must also pay to charge your car and this will be at least 100 euro a year.

 What are the disadvantages?